ofajzea/projet-4/README.md

   outside your assigned folder (should be `projects/20xx_20xx/xx-projectname`).
 - as a mail to the supervisors (please include only your project folder), using a (Renater)[https://filesender.renater.fr/] link.
-- through Chamilo in the Traveaux `Teledetection_G2` folder, uploading a zip file of your project folder).
+- through Chamilo in the Travaux section, within the  `Projet Teledetection` group of your academic year, uploading a zip file of your project folder.

 The instructions for interfacing through `git` are located in `projects\template\docs\instructions_git.md`.